kaizenx/supahands-coding-test/README.md

 # supahands-coding-test

+## Summary
 * This is the coding test for prospective supahands engineers.
 * It is a modified traveling salesman problem using a graph represented in code as an adjacency matrix in the variable hunting_map.
 * The matrix is unweighed.
 * The matrix should not be changed.

+## Instructions
+1. Clone this repo
+2. Solve the appropriate version of the test, be it in python, ruby or js.
+3. Make a fork, and then create a PR for the fork when you are ready for answer submission!
+4. Notify  [careers@supahands.com](mailto:careers@supahands.com) upon PR request with link to PR and demonstration of PR ownership.
+5. In the event you are unfamiliar with this workflow, please refer to this [link](https://gist.github.com/Chaser324/ce0505fbed06b947d962)

 ## Problem Statement